Guide: How to find business premises in Denmark

-If you want to do a very general search throughout the country, you can click on these links: Shop for rent, premises for rent, commercial lease, commercial premises, warehouse for rent, office community, office hotel, workshop for rent.
+If you want to do a very general search throughout the country, you can click on these links: Shop for rent, office for rent, premises for rent, commercial lease, commercial premises, warehouse for rent, office community, office hotel, workshop for rent.

 1. Consider your needs